ATXGuide

 Earn 3x points with your sapphire card

 There are a handful of spots in Austin making smoked burgers, but our favorite comes from LeRoy And Lewis.
-Maybe it’s the all brisket patty that’s thick and peppery with a juicy interior.
+Maybe it’s the brisket patty that’s thick and peppery with a juicy interior.
 Maybe it’s the springy potato roll, or the chopped grilled onions that add a little sweetness to each bite.
 Whatever it is, it’s worth waiting in one of Austin’s famous barbecue lines to get your hands on one.

 photo credit: Richard Casteel